nicercode/nicercode.github.io/source/_posts/2013-03-08-nice-r-code-2013-plans.markdown

 ---
 layout: post
-title: "Nice R code 2013 plans"
+title: "Plans for 'Nice R code module', Macquarie University 2013"
 date: 2013-03-08 09:58
 comments: true
 categories: module
 ---

+Welcome to the Nice R code module.
+This module is targeted at researchers who are already using R and want to write nicer code.
+By 'nicer' we mean code that is easy to write, is easy to read, runs fast, gives reliable results, is easy to reuse in new projects, and is easy to share with collaborators.
+When you write nice code, you do better science, are more productive, and have more fun.

 We have a tentative schedule of plans for the 2013 Nice R Code module.
-We are aiming to help people by improving both *workflow* and *coding*.
+The module consists of 9 one hour sessions and one 3 hour session.
+The topics covered fall into two broad categories: *workflow* and *coding*.
+Both are essential for writing nicer code.
 At the beginning of the module we are going to focus on the first, as this will cross over into all computing work people do.

 The first five sessions will be